yoanncouillec/Monad/README.md

 (\x -> ...)
 4
 ```

-* Return: ends the computation for C, builds a monad in Haskell.
+* Return: ends the computation in C. Builds a monad in Haskell.

 ## License